nhm-herpetology/genomic-disparity/README.md

 <br/>

-## Placental mammal UCEs: a tutorial using interspecific comparisons
+## Placental mammal UCEs: an interspecific tutorial
 Using Genomic Disparity Analysis to study the structural evolution of UCEs.

 >Click [here](https://github.com/nhm-herpetology/genomic-disparity/tree/main/Mammal-uces) to access tutorial.

 <br/>

-## Detecing chromosomal inversions with UCEs: a tutorial using intraspecific comparisons
+## Detecing chromosomal inversions with UCEs: an intraspecific tutorial
 Using Genomic Disparity Analysis to explore variation in landmark placement on a single chromosome

 >Click [here] to access tutorial.